payjoin/payjoindevkit.org/docs/_blog/the-evolution-of-payjoin.md

 ## Pay-to-Endpoint (P2EP) & Bustapay (BIP 79): Laying the Groundwork

-Early efforts to improve Bitcoin payments explored ways for senders and receivers to construct transactions together.
-Pay-to-Endpoint (P2EP) introduced the idea of receivers contributing inputs, making payments more efficient and indistinguishable from standard transactions.
-This approach helped consolidate funds and optimise blockchain usage.
+Early efforts to improve Bitcoin payments explored ways for senders and receivers to batch transactions together.
+[Pay-to-Endpoint (P2EP)](https://blog.blockstream.com/en-improving-privacy-using-pay-to-endpoint/) introduced the idea of receivers contributing inputs by constructing their transaction over the web, making transfers more efficient and indistinguishable from standard transactions.
+By allowing both parties to contribute inputs, they could consolidate UTXOs, share the fixed cost of a transaction, and break the [common-input-ownership heuristic](https://en.bitcoin.it/wiki/Common-input-ownership_heuristic) used in blockchain analysis.

-Building on this, Bustapay (BIP 79) provided a practical method for merchants to adopt batched transactions.
-By embedding a payment request URL, receivers could signal their ability to merge inputs with the sender’s.
-While adoption remained limited, these ideas laid the foundation for Payjoin by showing that payments could be interactive rather than one-directional.
+Building on this idea, [Bustapay (BIP 79)](https://github.com/bitcoin/bips/blob/master/bip-0079.mediawiki) provided a concrete protocol for merchants to build pay to endpoint batches with their clients.
+By sharing a payment request URL, merchant receivers could signal their ability to merge inputs with the sender’s.
+While adoption remained limited, the idea laid the foundation for Payjoin by showing that interactive transaction building could have a practical user experience offering unique benefits.

 ## Payjoin V1 (BIP 78): The Foundation

-Building on Bustapay, [Payjoin V1 (BIP 78)](https://payjoin.org/docs/how-it-works/payjoin-v1-bip-78) refined sender-receiver transaction collaboration into a more practical and extensible protocol.
-It allowed both parties to contribute inputs, enabling UTXO consolidation, efficient fund transfers, and breaking the [common-input-ownership heuristic](https://en.bitcoin.it/wiki/Common-input-ownership_heuristic) used in blockchain analysis.
-By standardizing wallet communication through a URI parameter and leveraging [Partially Signed Bitcoin Transactions](https://en.bitcoin.it/wiki/BIP_0174) (PSBT), BIP 78 made adopting [the Payjoin experience](https://bitcoin.design/guide/case-studies/payjoin/) easier across different wallets and hardware devices.
+Building on Bustapay, [Payjoin V1 (BIP 78)](https://payjoin.org/docs/how-it-works/payjoin-v1-bip-78) refined sender-receiver transaction collaboration into an even more practical and extensible protocol.
+By standardizing wallet communication over an HTTP protocol, the standard Bitcoin URI request format, and leveraging [Partially Signed Bitcoin Transactions (PSBT)]((https://en.bitcoin.it/wiki/BIP_0174)), BIP 78 made adopting [the Payjoin experience](https://bitcoin.design/guide/case-studies/payjoin/) interoperable across different wallets and hardware devices.

 However, Payjoin V1 has limitations.
-It requires both sender and receiver to be online simultaneously (synchronous communication), and the receiver needs to host a server to facilitate coordination.
-Despite these challenges, real-world implementations of Payjoin in payment processing software demonstrate its viability, laying the groundwork for future improvements in multiparty transaction batching.
+It requires both sender and receiver to be online simultaneously (synchronous communication), and for the receiver needs to host a server to facilitate coordination.
+Despite these challenges, real-world implementations of Payjoin in payment processing software demonstrate its viability, laying the groundwork for improved interactive transaction batching.

 ## Payjoin V2 (BIP 77): Asynchronous Communication

 [Payjoin V2 (BIP 77)](https://payjoin.org/docs/how-it-works/payjoin-v2-bip-77) improves upon the limitations of V1 by introducing asynchronous communication, removing the need for both parties to be online at the same time.
-Instead of direct interaction, a designated server temporarily stores pending transactions, allowing the sender to submit a Payjoin request and the receiver to complete it later when they come online.
-Importantly, this server is blinded, meaning it cannot see the details of the transactions it's facilitating, and can be used anonymously, providing an additional layer of privacy protection.
+Instead of direct interaction, a mailbox server temporarily stores pending transactions, allowing the sender to submit a Payjoin request and the receiver to complete it later when they come online.
+Importantly, Messages between senders and receivers are end to end encrypted, meaning the mailbox server cannot see the details of the transactions it stores, preserving the privacy of each participant.

-This change makes Payjoin more practical for everyday use, especially for merchants and services that can’t maintain real-time connections with senders.
-By enabling transactions to be completed more flexibly, Payjoin V2 expands the scope of batched transactions while preserving efficiency and privacy.
+This version makes Payjoin more practical for everyday use, especially for merchants and services that can’t maintain real-time connections with senders.
+By enabling transactions to be completed more flexibly, Payjoin V2 expands the scope of transaction batching while preserving privacy.

 # Looking to the Future: Payjoin V3